wintercms/meta/release-notes/build-467.md

 - Fixed bug where a field with `@context` in the name would completely break forms if it also utilized the `dependsOn` API other fields.
 - Fixed bug introduced in 466 where backend throttle records were no longer recording the IP address correctly of authentication attempts.
 - Fixed visual glitch on Inspector autocomplete dropdown fields
+- Fixed an issue where using `File()->fromUrl()` on very long URLs would result in a filename that was too long for the database.

 ## Security Improvements
 - Fixed security issue where content pasted into the Froala richeditor wasn't properly sanitized exposing users to self-XSS attacks from malicious websites when copying & pasting content into the editor.